Empaths Attract Narcissists in Relationship: 3 Keys To End Cycle!

 The "victim" and the "unloved man" felt like Gods by the exchange.
 They both depended on each other to feel powerful.

-As I read online there is a a lot of anger targeted towards men with dysfunctional and narcissistic tendencies.
+As I read online, there is a lot of anger targeted toward men and women with dysfunctional and narcissistic tendencies.
 Trust me, I understand why.
-Yet, I feel there isn’t much conversation centered around the reasons women are lured and then caught in their sticky web.
+Yet, I feel there isn’t much conversation centered around why empaths attract narcissists and the reasons people get lured into their sticky webs.

-My curiosity led me to ask these questions: Why do you enter relationships with men that have never felt loved or highly self-absorbed men?
-Why did you stay when you realized the relationship was one-sided?
-Why are you mostly dating men that want to take more than they give?
-Do victims of narcissists have a strong tendency to people please and enable toxic behavior?
+My curiosity led me to ask myself these questions: Why do you enter relationships with people who have never felt loved or who are highly self-absorbed?
+Why do you stay when you realize the relationship is one-sided?
+Why do you mostly date people who want to take more than they give?
+Do victims of narcissists have a strong tendency to people-please and enable toxic behavior?

 Related Quiz: Why are you attracting and dating the wrong men?